JohanGovers/PertenTime/README.md

 If you don't want to use virtualenv you must still install the required packages (the last row of the commands above).
 To enter a virtualenv use ```workon [envname]``` and to exit a virtualenv use ```deactivate```.

 ### Django setup
 PertenTime currently uses sqlite as its database.
 The database will show up as a file named PertenTime.sqlite3 in the src directory when created.
-To dump the database simply remove the file.
+To delete the database simply remove the file.

 To create the database change directory to the src folder and run the django migrate command by issuesing the following